12 Top-Rated Attractions of Parc Naturel Régional du Luberon, Provence

-This lovely village perché (perched village) is distinguished by its winding cobblestone streets, pedestrian staircases, terraces with views of the surrounding landscape, and elegant old houses adorned with potted flowers.
+This lovely village perché (perched village) is distinguished by its quaint cobbled streets, pedestrian staircases, and terraces with views of the surrounding landscape.
 The houses feature characteristic Provençal architecture of stone buildings with pastel shutters and red-tile roofs.
 Visitors can easily spend a few hours wandering around to discover the charming hidden corners and quiet squares with refreshing fountains.

 Looking out beyond the village, visitors can admire a patchwork of farmlands in the plains.
-For those who'd like to discover the scenery further, there are plenty of opportunities for hiking and nature walks.
+For those who'd like to discover the scenery further, there is a trail just outside the town for hiking and nature walks.

 12. Lacoste: A Dainty Village Renovated by Pierre Cardin

 This tiny hilltop village delights visitors with its beauty and old-world charm.
 A typical medieval village perché, Lacoste features winding pedestrian lanes, ancient stone buildings, and amazing views of the surrounding countryside.
 Panoramas extend to the Monts de Vaucluse and Mont Ventoux.
 Several outdoor cafés in the village have scenic terraces.

 Lacoste owes much of its present beauty to renovations funded by the famous designer Pierre Cardin.
 The 11th-century Château de Lacoste, which crowns the village, was purchased by Cardin in 2001.
 The designer restored the castle from a state of ruin and redecorated the grand rooms in eclectic designer style.